somoslosdorados/KDNA/README.md

 ### The pipeline
  The CI (Continuous Integration) will activate automatically each time a push or a pull request will append.

-Inside the pipeline we have a job, named build, who will run on the `matrix.plateform`.
+Inside the pipeline we have a job, named build, who will run on the `matrix.platform`.
-The plateform will define the environnement where we are running the tests.
+The platform will define the environnement where we are running the tests.

-Here we are testins on three different plateform :
+Here we are testing on three different platforms :
 `[ubuntu-latest, macos-latest, windows-latest]`.

 On three different versions : `[3.10.11, 3.11.6, 3.12.0]`.

-This bring us to a total of nine test environements (3x3).
+This brings us to a total of nine test environements (3x3).

 #### Execution of the pipeline :

-1. `- uses: actions/checkout@v1` : we retrieve the project code, the equivalent on doing a `git clone`.
+1. `- uses: actions/checkout@v1` : we retrieve the project code, the equivalent of doing a `git clone`.

 2. `- name: Set up Python ${{ matrix.python-version }}` : we set up python.